Spirit55555/midnight-lyrics-bot/README.md

 ## Arguments
-These can be used when ruinning the binary
+These can be used when running the binary
 - -generate-all-images - Used to generate all the images needed for the Instagram part of the bot